 FarmInsect wants to breed insects as animal feed

-The Munich-based start-up has received millions in funding.
+The Munich-based start-up has received millions in funding for this.
 Now it wants to use it to build the first larvae breeding facility.

-A seven-figure sum for insect breeding: High-Tech Gründerfonds, Bayern Kapital and business angels put a million-dollar sum into FarmInsect from Munich.
+A seven-figure sum for insect breeding: High-Tech Gründerfonds, Bayern Kapital and business angels are investing millions in FarmInsect from Munich.
 The start-up wants to breed insects that are then fed to animals.
-This would enable farmers to become less dependent on animal feed suppliers and, in particular, significantly reduce the amount of soy feed from South America, which has come under criticism - at least that's the idea.
-"We see ourselves as a partner of farmers to be able to produce regional and very sustainable protein feed for pigs, chickens and fish," says Thomas Kuehn, founder and CEO of FarmInsect.
-"Our goal is to replace fishmeal and soy 100 percent with insect larvae."
+This could make farmers less dependent on animal feed suppliers and significantly reduce the use of soy feed from South America, which has been criticized - at least that is the idea.
+"We see ourselves as a partner to farmers in order to produce regional and highly sustainable protein feed for pigs, chickens and fish," says Thomas Kuehn, founder and CEO of FarmInsect.
+"Our goal is to replace 100 percent of fishmeal and soy with insect larvae."

 FarmInsect sells fattening systems that farmers can set up on their own farms.
 The protein-rich black soldier flies are fed on waste, such as crop residues, which farmers produce anyway.
 This is intended to strengthen the regional circular economy and is cost-effective.
 FarmInsect promises 50 percent CO2 savings.
-In addition, farmers are expected to save a third of their feed costs.
-For investors, this is a "promising business model with enormous scaling potential," says Maximilian Bock, investment manager at High-Tech Gründerfonds.
-"FarmInsect can thus already operate economically compared to the competition and make a noteworthy contribution against resource scarcity and climate change."
+Farmers are also expected to save a third on feed costs.
+For investors, this is a "promising business model with enormous scaling potential", says Maximilian Bock, Investment Manager at High-Tech Gründerfonds.
+"FarmInsect can already operate profitably compared to the competition and make a significant contribution to combating resource scarcity and climate change."

-FarmInsect was founded in 2019 by three students from the Technical University of Munich Thomas Kuehn, Wolfgang Westermeier and Andre Klöckner.
-The first mass-produced fattening systems are to be delivered this year.
-Farmers will be supplied with young larvae, which the start-up will breed with the capital in a new facility.
+FarmInsect was founded in 2019 by three students from the Technical University of Munich, Thomas Kuehn, Wolfgang Westermeier and Andre Klöckner.
+The first series-produced fattening systems are due to be delivered this year.
+Farmers will be supplied with young larvae, which the start-up will use the capital to breed in a new facility.

 Newsletter